sysrep/time-viz/Design_My_Timeline.md

   </div>
 </div>
 ```
-I apply the same princple to other emotions elemnts.
 I am a lazy person, I don't want to type `props.emotion` when I need to sue `props.emotion.[emotion]` so I create new constants.
 ```
 const { joy, surprise, fear, anger, sadness } = props.emotion;
 ```
 And use them in all my emotion elements as `joy` instead of `props.emotion.joy`.

+### Colors

-I was reading this article [Putting Some Emotion into Your Design – Plutchik’s Wheel of Emotions](https://www.interaction-design.org/literature/article/putting-some-emotion-into-your-design-plutchik-s-wheel-of-emotions) so I apply these color stamps in my CSS file `./components/event/style.css`.
+I was reading this article [Putting Some Emotion into Your Design – Plutchik’s Wheel of Emotions](https://www.interaction-design.org/literature/article/putting-some-emotion-into-your-design-plutchik-s-wheel-of-emotions) so I try to apply these colors in my CSS file `./components/event/style.css`.

-For exmaple, the backgorund color of anger element should be `rgba(217, 85, 151, 1.0)`.
+For exmaple, the backgorund color of anger element should be `rgba(217, 85, 151, 1.0)`. (learn from this color wheel (<https://public-media.interaction-design.org/images/uploads/70cb81fe1b87d2703d5c2f127841efad.jpg>)

 ```
 .anger {
   background: rgba(217, 85, 151, 1.0);
 }
 ```
-from this color wheel (<https://public-media.interaction-design.org/images/uploads/70cb81fe1b87d2703d5c2f127841efad.jpg>

-In addition, by reading the article, I learn that the emotion of "anticipation" is located between "anger" and "joy" on the color wheel.
-I make an assumption that the value of "anticipation" equals the average value of "anger" plus "joy" (anticipation = (anger+joy)/2).
-The result of this assumption is that I have more categories of emotion that have values could be applied to my design.

-To give users more control of my time.
-I add a zoom function and a range controller that can adjust the resolution of the bar.

-To improve the outlook the elements in